nnellans/bash-guide/README.md

 done
 ```

-- `in list` is optional.
-If omitted, then it will loop through the positional parameters
+`in list` is optional.
+If omitted, then it will loop through the positional parameters (but see below)

+> [GSG](https://google.github.io/styleguide/shellguide.html): Although it is possible to omit `in "$@"` in `for` loops we recommend consistently including it for clarity

 ```shell
 # second form